hoodoo-software/mdi/README.md

 # MdiComponent
-A lightweight Ruby on Rails ViewComponent that renders svg icons  from the [Material Design Icons][materialdesignicons_link] collection over 6700 icons.
+A lightweight Ruby on Rails view component that renders svg icons from the [Material Design Icons][materialdesignicons_link] collection with over 6,700 icons.

 ## Usage